- California State

 Second, meet a subject matter advisor in each of the areas you want to investigate.
 If you are investigating secondary teaching, you may want to meet with an advisor in more than one subject area.

 Third, investigate requirements, admission standards and application deadlines for the teacher training program.
-Obtain a "Teacher Preparation Program Guide" from the Teacher Preparation and Credentials (TPAC) Office in Eureka Hall, room 216.
+Obtain a "Teacher Preparation Program Guide" from the Teaching Credentials Office in Eureka Hall.
 The Guide lists dates for informational meetings.
 The CSUS teacher training program carefully evaluates candidates for admission.
 Beyond completing subject matter preparation and meeting minimum standards, successful applicants must submit a quality application by the established deadline.

 Elementary (multiple subject) area: